Eviction / Landlord & Tenant

 Types of Notices

 There are four different types of notices given to tenants for evictions.
 Each one is very specific in what it requires.
 Listed below are the different types of notices.
 You must give the tenant one of the following notices by either hand delivery to tenant or posting the notice to the tenants door.
-After the required time has passed you will bring to the Clerk's Office the filing fees and your completed complaint, along with five copies of one of the notices listed below, together with a stamped envelope addressed to each tenant.
+After the required time has passed you will bring to the Clerk's Office the filing fees and your completed complaint, along with three copies of one of the notices listed below, "Complaint which correlates with the number of tenants", together with a stamped envelope addressed to each tenant.

 If there is a written lease agreement, bring five copies of it along with the notice and envelope to start the eviction procedures.
 There are Supreme Court approved forms for giving the notice and proceeding with the eviction procedure, these forms may be obtained from the Clerk's Office County Civil Division or on this page.